 - History of Late Bills and Unpaid Accounts

-- Chargebacks over 2%
+- Credit card chargebacks over 2%

 - Easy to Find and Understand Terms and Conditions including Refund policy

-Problems of the Nutraceutical industry
+Merchant Account Problems in the Nutraceutical Industry

 Merchant acquiring banks have serious reasons to be concerned about a business’ chargeback problems.
 High levels of chargebacks can jeopardize the relationships the acquiring banks have with the various credit card networks.
 Acquiring banks will also want to make sure that merchants cover the costs for their chargebacks.
-High levels of chargebacks will equate to high fees and if merchants do not pay, it is the Acquirers’ obligation to pay.
+High levels of chargebacks will equate to high fees and if merchants do not pay, it is the acquirers’ obligation to pay.

 There is no absolute solution to fix chargebacks.
 Every case will have its own unique reasons that might not be covered with a blanket change done by the merchant.
 But there are a number of steps that can be taken by businesses to help reduce the number of chargebacks they are receiving.